 Do You Really Take Responsibility For Your Life?

 There’s probably not a person alive who hasn’t felt powerless at some time or another.
 Childhood experiences in which you didn’t have much (or any) control, dishonesty at the hands of another, plain bad luck — they’re all part of being a human being.
-And certainly many of us have experienced horrific life circumstances that in one way or another warranted our feeling victimized and powerless as well.
+And certainly, many of us have experienced horrific life circumstances that in one way or another warranted our feeling victimized and powerless as well.

 Yet for most of us, for most situations in our lives, power is actually something we do have, though sometimes we don’t allow ourselves to acknowledge it.